How Does Mediation Work In A Divorce Or Family Court Case In Louisville, Kentucky?

 The mediator usually begins a session by speaking with all the participants together.
 Thereafter, he may conduct mediation face to face or suggest that opposing parties and their attorneys retire to separate rooms.
 The mediator can then move from room to room to meet privately with each party and his or her attorney.
 Clients should speak freely and honestly to the mediator and may take comfort in knowing that the mediator will keep confidential that which he instructed not to disclose.

 Mediation is generally dictated by the local rules of Court, such as in Jefferson Family Court in Louisville, Kentucky.
 What transpires in mediation is not admissible as evidence in the courtroom.
 The only exceptions to the rule of confidentiality are the obligations imposed on the mediator to report abuse as required by KRS 209.030 and KRS 620.030.
 Except for private sessions with the parties and their attorneys during the mediation process the mediator shall not communicate ex parte with the Court, the parties or their attorneys.Mediation may not be appropriate or ordered in certain cases, such as where there has been domestic violence (EPO or DVO) between the parties.
 Parties should not confuse this process with therapy or counseling.

 The mediator, either party, or their respective counsel may request at any time, without prejudice, that mediation stop.
 Likewise, future mediation sessions may be scheduled by mutual agreement of the parties, their attorneys and the mediator.
 The mediator shall report the results of mediation without comment to the Court and the Family Court Administrator.

-Our family law attorneys at Key Law Group are experienced in guiding you through the issues of divorce, legal separation, child custody, or support and maintenance issues.
-Contact us for a complimentary phone consultation.
+Our family law attorneys at Goldberg Simpson are experienced in guiding you through the issues of divorce, legal separation, child custody, or support and maintenance issues.
+Contact us for a 15 minutes complimentary phone consultation.